 The sales page, checkout page, and thank you page all make up your sales process.
 Make sure you have created those.

-To maximize the sales process, you need a reason for prospects to opt-in to receive more information from you.
+Typically, to sell online courses at any volume, you need a reason for prospects to opt-in to receive more information from you.

 It can take people a while to get comfortable enough with you and your business to pay to enroll in your course.
 You may also need to help them understand why your course is worth it.
 For example, I have people sign up for a lead magnet, and then two years later, they finally enroll in my paid course.